bloomberg/ts-blank-space/README.md

 ## TSX/JSX

-`.tsx` input will be `.jsx` output because the JSX parts are not transformed, and instead preserved in the output.
+`.tsx` input will be `.jsx` output because the JSX parts are not transformed, but instead preserved in the output.

-By default `ts-blank-space` will parse the file assuming `.ts`.
-If the original file contains JSX syntax then the [parsing should be done manually](#bring-your-own-ast).
+By default, `ts-blank-space` will parse the file assuming `.ts`.
+If the original file contains JSX syntax, then the [parsing should be done manually](#bring-your-own-ast).
 There is a TSX example in [`valid.test.js`](./tests/valid.test.js).

 ## Ensuring ESM output

 TypeScript may add an `export {};` if all `import`s and `export`s were removed (because they were `import/export type`).

-Because `ts-blank-space` only removes code this is not performed.
-To force the output to always have an ESM syntactic marker you can manually append `"export {};"`;
+Because `ts-blank-space` only removes code, this is not performed.
+To force the output to always have an ESM syntactic marker, you can manually append `"export {};"`;

 ## Contributions